richard-porter/frozen-kernel/README.md

 Anthropic’s recommendation — “caution about deploying current models in roles with minimal human oversight” — is the soft version of this conclusion.
 The hard version is: if you cannot train it out, you must enforce it from outside.

 **Reference:** Anthropic Research.
 (2025).
 “Agentic Misalignment: How LLMs could be insider threats.” https://www.anthropic.com/research/agentic-misalignment.
 Code: https://github.com/anthropic-experimental/agentic-misalignment

+## Governance

+The Frozen Kernel's hard constraints are runtime-immutable.
+They are not permanently immutable.
+A safety architecture that cannot be revised when evidence demands it will eventually govern against the wrong things.
+This section specifies the governance structure that keeps the framework accountable without making it defeatable.

+**Accountability owner**

+This framework is maintained by Richard Porter (GitHub: richard-porter) under the pen name used for public AI safety work.
+Substantive changes to Layer 1 hard constraints require documented justification grounded in clinical evidence or empirical harm data — not preference, not user demand, not commercial pressure.
+The justification record is maintained in the repository commit history and in the lineage/working-sessions/ directory.

+**Review cycle**

+Hard constraints should be reviewed when any of the following occurs:

+- New peer-reviewed clinical evidence documents a harm pattern not addressed by current constraints
+- New peer-reviewed evidence demonstrates that a current constraint is causing unintended harm (cf. Teferra et al. 2026 on guardrail inversion)
+- A platform-level change in AI capability creates a new failure mode outside the current constraint envelope
+- Adversarial testing (cf. Callum Chavez, negative-space-mapper) identifies a structural gap in the constraint specification

+Absent any of the above triggers, the framework should be reviewed annually.
+Reviews are documented as entries in lineage/working-sessions/ with the date, trigger, findings, and any resulting constraint changes.

+**Succession**

+This repository is Apache 2.0 licensed.
+If the current maintainer is unable to continue, any party may fork and maintain the framework under the same license.
+The intellectual lineage documentation (lineage/ directory) and the working session records provide sufficient context for a successor maintainer to understand the reasoning behind each architectural decision.
+The framework does not depend on institutional continuity — it depends on documented reasoning.
+That reasoning is in the repository.

+**Reproducibility**

+The Frozen Kernel is an architectural specification, not a trained model or proprietary system.
+Any implementer can reproduce it independently by:

+1. Reading frozen-kernel.md for the full constraint specification
+2. Implementing the state machine (NORMAL → ELEVATED → HARD_STOP →
+   SAFE_PAUSE) as a supervisory controller external to the model
+3. Implementing the binary safety predicates as deterministic checks that execute before model output reaches the user
+4. Applying the Honest Response Primitive taxonomy (honest-response-primitives-taxonomy.md) as the behavioral standard against which drift is measured
+5. Running the behavioral drift detection tests (safety-ledgers/ behavioral-drift-detection-ledger.md) against the implementation

+There is no proprietary component.
+Independent implementations should produce the same governance behavior for any given input state.
+Where they do not, the specification is ambiguous and should be clarified — open an issue.

 -----